TSGPL/IP-Webcam-Recorder/README.md

 ## Disclaimer
 I know that there can be a lot of contreversy when it comes to stuff that's fully made by AI.
-This is just a simple program I needed for one of my project, and I'm just putting it out there in case it would come in useful for someone else.
+This is just a simple program I needed for one of my projects, and I'm just putting it out there in case it would come in useful for someone else.